Cloisonné: Modern process

 First the object to be decorated is made or obtained; this will normally be made by different craftspeople.
 The metal usually used for making the body is copper, since it is cheap, light and easily hammered and stretched, but gold, silver or other metals may be used.
-Cloisonné wire is made from fine silver or fine gold and is usually about .010 x .040 inches in cross section.
+Cloisonné wire is made from fine silver or fine gold and is usually about .010 x .040 inches (1⁄4 by 1 mm) in cross section.
 It is bent into shapes that define the colored areas.
 The bends are all done at right angles, so that the wire does not curve up.
 This is done with small pliers, tweezers, and custom-made jigs.
 The cloisonné wire pattern may consist of several intricately constructed wire patterns that fit together into a larger design.
 Solder can be used to join the wires, but this causes the enamel to discolour and form bubbles later on.
 Most existing Byzantine enamels have soldered cloisons, however the use of solder to adhere the cloison wires has fallen out of favor due to its difficulty, with the exception of some "purist contemporary enamellists" who create fine watch faces and high quality very expensive jewelry.
 Instead of soldering the cloisons to the base metal, the base metal is fired with a thin layer of clear enamel.
 The cloisonné wire is glued to the enamel surface with gum tragacanth.
 When the gum has dried, the piece is fired again to fuse the cloisonné wire to the clear enamel.
 The gum burns off, leaving no residue.